jteutenberg/downpore/README.md

 Internal matches are made when the "identity" matching passes the threshold specified by `-middle_threshold` (default 85%).
 The identity value is taken as the percentage of bases in the adapter that are contained in at least one matching k-mer.

 ### Sequence labels
 By default, the adapter/barcode with the most bases present in a read has its name appended to the beginning of the read's label in the trimmed output.
-This can be turned off using `tag_adapters`.
+This can be turned off using `-tag_adapters`.

 Adapters with names beginning "Barcode" are a special case.
 These take precedence and will always be used in the output label if found, though the trimming will still be based on all adapters present.
 If there exist two barcodes that are within 5% identity in a read (i.e. ambiguous barcodes) then no adapter labels will be written.